 The WBCT typically addresses non-student situations, but the team may also sometimes be called upon by the chair of the Student Behavior Intervention Team (SBIT) to discuss a student case or student situation.
 The WBCT may also work in concert with the Department of Police Services’ Threat Assessment Unit in assessing potentially dangerous behavior.
 Where appropriate, the WBCT may additionally help coordinate communications on a case by involving Public Relations.

 The WBCT serves as a resource for managers, supervisors and faculty to assess potential or actual threats and violence.
 Further, the team may suggest possible strategies to respond to behaviors of concern.
 The WBCT may also make recommendations for or review existing training on the subject of workplace violence.

-The WBCT is chaired by Anne Glavin, Chief of Police and Director of Police Services.
+The WBCT is chaired by Gregory Murphy, Chief of Police and Director of Police Services.